-Stop and Go, 2012 is an installation that has been shown multiple times in various iterations.
-The first iteration was with jack stands and relief drawings of foot prints and tire tracks.
-The current documentation is at Elective Affinities at the University California San Diego.
+Stop and Go (2012) is an installation shown in multiple iterations.
+The first version included jack stands and relief drawings of footprints and tire tracks.
+The current documentation is part of Elective Affinities at the University of California San Diego.

 More Info: